-Jon Martin and Lovers captures the spirit of Bittersweet Optimism through a signature blend of orchestral alt-Canadiana, intricate lyricism, and thoughtfully layered soundscapes.
+Jon Martin and Lovers captures the spirit of Bittersweet Optimism through a blend of orchestral alt-Canadiana, intricate lyricism, and thoughtfully layered soundscapes.
 Described by Gethin Pearson (Charli XCX, Badly Drawn Boy) as “timeless capsules… whilst also feeling fresh and from your life,” Jon’s music evokes the warmth and vibrancy of a rock and roll alt-country orchestra as well as the intimacy of quiet, late-night moments spent at the piano, resonating through heartfelt storytelling and a persistent sense of hope.

-Album Review This Could Be Our Year" Edmonton Journal
+Album Review "This Could Be Our Year" Edmonton Journal

 From The Edmonton Journal: